Dubmill

-Dubmill is a settlement in the civil parish of Holme St. Cuthbert in Cumbria, United Kingdom.
+Dubmill is a settlement in the civil parish of Holme St. Cuthbert in Cumbria, England.
 It is located approximately one mile south-west of the village of Mawbray, half-a-mile to the west of the hamlet of Salta, three-quarters of a mile south-west of the hamlet of Hailforth, and one-and-a-half miles north of the village of Allonby.
 Carlisle, Cumbria's county town, lies approximately twenty-eight miles to the north-east.
 The B5300, known locally as the coast road, runs through Dubmill.

 Dubmill lends its name to both Dubmill Point and Dubmill Scar.
 Dubmill Point is the name for the headland at the northernmost tip of Allonby Bay, and Dubmill Scar is the name for the rocky beach off Dubmill Point.